Animal Science Scholarships

 This scholarship will award up to $1,500 dollars to honor and encourage students pursuing a poultry or avian species related career.
 Academic performance, leadership attributes, career ambitions and financial need will be considered by the selection committee.
 Undergraduate students will receive primary consideration, but graduate students are also encouraged to apply.
 Applications are available in spring semester in 1250 Anthony Hall.
-Deadline is May 15 for completed applications.
+Deadline is typically in early March.

 Awarded annually to juniors born in Michigan and who are majoring in Animal Science with an interest in dairy.
 Students must also exhibit interest and participation in extracurricular dairy activities.
 Recipients are selected by the faculty of Animal Science from students who meet criteria for eligibility.

 Tuition scholarships of $1,500/year for freshmen or $3,500/year to full tuition and fees for sophomores, juniors and seniors are available to students preparing for careers in the dairy industry.
 Applications are available online.
 Deadline for completed applications is September 27 for freshmen and February 28 for sophomores, juniors and seniors.

 A tuition scholarship of $1,000 is available to students meeting eligibility criteria for Michigan Dairy Memorial Scholarships and who desire an international experience to enhance their education.
 Applications are available.
 Deadline for completed applications is April 1.